-The Board of Directors are pleased to report a consistent result for the 2015/2016 financial year.
-Revenue from fuel sales has decreased by 14% over the preceding year which is reflective of the reduction in the average price of fuel sold, however the volume of fuel sold reduced by 1.6%, Revenue from other sales improved by 13 %.
+The Board of Directors are pleased to report a consistent result for the 2016/2017 financial year.
+Revenue from fuel sales has increased by 4% over the preceding year which is reflective of the increase in the average price of fuel sold.
+Revenue from other sales decreased by 5%.

-The business for non fuel sales has shown a steady growth and should continue to grow in line with customer numbers and refinements in the type of products held as stock.
+The business for non fuel sales has decreased 5% but remains on a growth trendin line with customer numbers as refinements in the type of products held as stock continue to be made.